CMMC Compliance: What It Is, Who Needs It, and Why It Matters

 • December 2024: Final rule published in the Federal Register.

-• 2026–2027: Broader rollout across all new defense solicitations.
+• 2026–2027: Broader implementation across all new defense solicitations.

 Risks of Non-Compliance